Mona ground iguana: Description

 The Mona ground iguana is a large-bodied, heavy-headed lizard with strong legs and a vertically flattened tail, which is capable of reaching 1.22 m in length (from snout to tail).
 A crest of pointed, horned scales extends from the nape of the neck to the tip of the tail.
 The color is a uniform gray to olive drab, with slight brown or blue colorations.
 Juveniles differ from adults in that they have gray transverse bands across their bodies.
 These bands last until they are sexually mature at about three years of age.

 Males possess bony, prominent tubercles on their snouts resembling horns, adipose pads in the form of a helmet on the occipital region of their heads, and large dewlaps.
 This subspecies, like other species of Cyclura, is sexually dimorphic; males are larger than females, and have more prominent dorsal crests, "horns" and femoral pores on their thighs, which are used to release pheromones.
 Thomas Wiewandt, who spent an extended period on Mona Island studying C. stejnegeri, suggested that the horns, along with lateral spines and prominent parietal bulges, function as protective armor against sharp rocks or as defensive tools to facilitate the escape of males from the grasp of one another.

 Habitat

 Mona ground iguanas are diurnal and spend most of the day basking in the sun conserving energy.
-Mona ground iguanas are endemic to Mona Island; they are scattered through the entire island, though the southwest part of the island is only used during the nesting season.
+Mona ground iguanas are endemic to Mona Island; they are scattered through the entire island, though the southwest part of the island is used only during the nesting season.
 They live a considerable portion of their lives underground, and are usually found in talus slopes, caves and sinkhole depressions.
 The average depth underground that they can be found is 1.5 m.